2026 Stock Market Outlook: Sectors, Trends & Leverage Trading Strategies

 Sandisk Corp (SNDK): The S&P 500's Defining Outperformer of 2026

-The fundamental driver is structural rather than speculative: the explosion in AI model training has created a step-change demand for NAND flash storage.
 Training large language models requires storing and retrieving vast quantities of tokenized data at high speed, and NAND flash is the memory architecture that makes this economically viable at hyperscaler scale.
+As AI labs compete to train increasingly large models, storage infrastructure buildout has accelerated dramatically — directly benefiting Sandisk's core product lines.

-LeverageInitial CapitalPosition Size1,267% Gain ValueNet Profit
+LeverageInitial CapitalPosition Size614% Gain ValueNet Profit

 *Illustrative only.
 Leveraged positions require active margin management; liquidation risk is real at every leverage tier.
 This example assumes a held position without margin calls, which is not how leveraged trading works in practice.